Robin Hood (1973 film): Production

 During production on Snow White and the Seven Dwarfs in 1937, Walt Disney became interested in adapting the twelfth-century legend of Reynard the Fox.
 However, the project languished due to Disney's concern that Reynard was an unsuitable choice for a hero.
-In a meeting held on February 12, 1938, Disney commented: "I see swell possibilities in 'Reynard', but is it smart to make it?
+In a meeting held on February 12, 1938, Disney commented: I see swell possibilities in 'Reynard', but is it smart to make it?
 We have such a terrific kid audience ... parents and kids together.
 That's the trouble – too sophisticated.
-We'll take a nosedive doing it with animals."
-For Treasure Island (1950), Disney seriously considered three animated sections, each one of the Reynard tales, to be told by Long John Silver to Jim Hawkins as moral fables.
+We'll take a nosedive doing it with animals.For Treasure Island (1950), Disney seriously considered three animated sections, each one of the Reynard tales, to be told by Long John Silver to Jim Hawkins as moral fables.
 Ultimately, the idea was nixed as Treasure Island became the studio's first fully live-action film.
 In the next decade, the studio decided to make Reynard the villain of a musical feature film based on Edmond Rostand's Chanticleer, but the production was scrapped in favor of The Sword in the Stone (1963).

-In October 1968, during a fishing trip with Ken Anderson, studio executive Card Walker suggested that a "classic" tale should be the subject for the next animated film after The Aristocats (1970).
+In October 1968, Ken Anderson went on a fishing trip with Disney Studios president Card Walker.
+There, Walker suggested that a classic tale should be the subject for the next animated film after The Aristocats (1970).
 Anderson proposed the tale of Robin Hood, to which Walker responded enthusiastically.
 Back at the studio, Anderson relayed the idea during a story meeting on The Aristocats which was met with approval.
 In a follow-up meeting, with Wolfgang Reitherman, Bill Anderson (no relation), and Larry Clemmons, Ken Anderson was assigned the job to begin "exploratory animal character drawings".
-Anderson blended his ideas of Robin Hood by incorporating that the fox character could be slick but still use his skills to protect the community.
+On his own, Anderson blended his ideas for the character Robin Hood by conceptualizing him as a slick fox that still used his skills to protect the community.